Start9Labs/start-tunnel/INSTALL.md

 **What it does:**
 - Validates Debian 12+ system
-- Configures networking (IP forwarding, DNS, firewall)
+- Configures networking (DNS, firewall)
 - Installs WireGuard and StartTunnel
 - Automatically enables and starts the service
 - Configures web interface (optional)